 CHECK OLD FILES STILL WORK:

 There are hundreds of places to make and publish a website - so which is the best option for you?
 The terminology and processes can be so confusing they sound like a different language!
-And we haven't even mentioned the cost yet – why are there so many different prices from thousands of dollars down to free?
-You get what you pay for, right? ...
+And the cost – why are there so many different prices from thousands of dollars down to free?

 There's a lot of myth and confusion around websites!
-It's true that if you want a large commercial shop on the internet you will probably want to hire a professional design studio to make and update your website.
-But if you're after a smaller website for your small business, a charity group, or to share your hobby, then you can easily, and cheaply, make and manage your own professional quality website yourself!
-It's easy, creative, and fun!
+If you're after a small website for your business, charity group, or to share your hobby, then you can easily & cheaply make and manage your own professional quality website yourself.

 “Digital design is like painting, except the paint never dries.” -Neville Brody

-There are many professional quality places you can make a cheap or free website - called web builders.
-All you need is an email address and some time and upskilling to try them out and check they suit you.
+There are many professional quality places you can make a cheap or free website.
+All you need is an email address and some time and upskilling to test drive them.

 Upskill with the website workshops.
 Explore essential website terminology and processes that apply to all websites on the internet.
-Find out what SEO is, why it's considered so important, and how you can do it yourself!
-Discover all you need to know about websites as you make an easy-to-use, responsive, free website in class.
-Our small class size means we will have time to answer your questions and check your website design.
+Find out what SEO is, why it's considered so important, and how you can do it yourself.
+Discover what you need to know about websites as you make an easy-to-use, responsive, free website in class.
+Our small class size means we will have time to answer your questions.